 One bumblebee in Virginia is generating a lot of buzz.
-That's because it's a rusty-patched bumblebee, the first one to be seen in the Eastern U.S. since 2009.
+That's because it's a rusty-patched bumblebee (Bombus affinis), the first one to be seen in the Eastern U.S. since 2009.
 Scientists had thought the species was locally extinct and headed for full-blown extinction, but then a research team from the Smithsonian Conservation Biology Institute found one buzzing around Virginia's Sky Meadows State Park.

 And where there's a worker bee there must be a colony — at least for now.

-Once common across a swath of eastern North America, the rusty-patched bumblebee vanished from 87 percent of its range in recent decades, and its five-year absence led many scientists to conclude we'd seen the last of this species in the Eastern U.S. The cause of its disappearance isn't known, but it might be related to the invasion of Nosema bombi, a parasitic European fungus that's already blamed for the sudden decline of several other U.S. bumblebee species, including the American bumblebee.
+Once common across a swath of eastern North America, the rusty-patched bumblebee vanished from 87 percent of its range in recent decades, and is now listed as endangered by the U.S. Fish and Wildlife Service.
+The cause of its disappearance is due to a combination of climate change, pesticide exposure and possibly the invasion of Nosema bombi, a parasitic European fungus that's already blamed for the sudden decline of several other U.S. bumblebee species, including the American bumblebee.

 "In 20 years of studying bees, I have never seen a rusty-patched," University of Virginia entomologist T'ai Roulston says in a statement about the finding.
 "Where there is a worker bee, there is a colony and maybe more than one.
 As they've gone underground for the winter, we can actively look for the colony next spring, and study them and what might be affecting the species."